Directive on Payments

 • 4.1.2.1Advance payments are lawful charges against the appropriation;

-• 4.1.3Ensuring that the immediate recovery of advance payment amounts that exceed the expected value of work performed or goods and services received during that fiscal year;
+• 4.1.4.2Advance payment amounts in a given fiscal year that exceed the expected value of work performed or goods and services received during that year are immediately recovered.

 Payment on due date

-• 4.1.5Ensuring that amounts owed to employees are paid as soon as possible or in accordance with the relevant collective agreement, terms and conditions of employment, contract or statute, or when awarded in legal proceedings against the Crown;
+• 4.1.6Ensuring that amounts owed to employees are paid as soon as possible or in accordance with the relevant collective agreement, terms and conditions of employment, contract or statute, or when awarded in legal proceedings against the Crown;

 Repayment of receipts and revenue